xdrip-js/Lookout/README.md

 5. After a few minutes, the sensor should be reporting BG values.
 You might be asked to calibrate, or not.
 Keep that glucose meter handy, just in case.
 Yay.
 Go on looping with a new sensor!

-** Note:** `lookout back-start` will probably not work if you reset/have reset the transmitter after the "back-start" time, or start with a new transmitter.
+**Note** `lookout back-start` will probably not work if you reset/have reset the transmitter after the "back-start" time, or start with a new transmitter.
 The transmitter must be "known to the rig" for 2 hours or more, to successfully back-start a sensor.

 ## Using Nightscout to control your CGM
 Entering records in Nightscout can also be used to control your CGM.
 Lookout synchronizes with Nightscout 30 seconds prior to every transmitter read event.
 Therefore, the entries described below must be inserted into Nightscout at least 30 seconds prior to the next read event or it will not be executed until the following event.

 ### CGM Sensor Start
 Enter a CGM Sensor Start into Nightscout to start a sensor session if one is not running.
 A sensor start will also cause Lookout to delete the extended and expired calibration values if they exist which will effectively end any extended or expired sensor sessions.
 If the transmitter does not have an active sensor session, Lookout will cease reporting calibrated glucose values.
-Sensor start on a G6 does not yet support adding the sensor serial number when you use Nightscout, so the session will require calibration and not benefit from the G6's feature for 10 days without calibrations. (use command line or browser instead for "10 days no cal" on a G6 sensor)
+Sensor start on a G6 does not yet support adding the sensor serial number when you use Nightscout, so the session will require calibration and not benefit from the G6's feature for 10 days without calibrations.
+Use command line or browser instead for "10 days no cal" on a G6 sensor.

 ### CGM Sensor Insert
 Entering a CGM Sensor Insert will also cause Lookout to delete the extend and expired calibration values if they exist which will effectively end any extended or expired sensor sessions.
 If the transmitter does not have an active sensor session, Lookout will cease reporting calibrated glucose values.